lopes/zola.386/README.md

 ]
 ```

+### Social
 ZOLA.386 is also prepared to deal with Google Analytics, Disqus, and Twitter --[Open Graph Protocol](https://ogp.me/) is welcome.
 This theme is prepared to use the output of [Favicon Generator](https://www.favicon-generator.org/), to do so, you'll just need to download the output of that site and extract in `static/images`.

 As said, Disqus is supportted, but besides setting the username in `config.toml`, you also must to put a `disqus = true` extra option on the pages where Disqus will be enable --this gives you the freedom to enable or disable comments on certain posts.
 You can use the extra option `image` on each page, to represent that post.

+### Animations
+All JavaScript animations can be set at `static/js/zola386.js`.
+Basically you can disable all animations, use one or two scans, and change the scan speed.
+Personally, I prefer only one scan with a speed factor of 5.

+### Language

 Under the `label_` variables, you can set names to better localize your site.
 Note that you can change the language of a single page, by using `page.extra.lang`, which causes `<html lang="">` to change only on that page.
 A theme to provide information for its owner and SEO-friendly.